Ashfaq-Hussain7/Game_Codes/README.md

 # Game Codes
 This repository consists of simple game codes for improving my experience in coding.

+Following are the coded games:
+1.Quiz Game